-It’s hard to figure out how to get a mortgage with bad credit, so do your best to make sure you take care of your credit score now.
+It’s hard to figure out how to get a mortgage with bad credit, so do your best to make sure you take care of your credit now.
 That means paying all your bills on time, setting aside cash for emergency savings, and not racking up unnecessary debt.

 Remember, most infractions stay on your credit report for up to seven years, so the financial decisions you make now stick with you for a long time.

 Potential employers also sometimes run credit checks on job applicants to see how they handle their money.
 Why?
-They think that if you’re not responsible in your own personal life, you probably won’t be responsible in your work life.
+They think that if you’re not responsible in your personal life, you probably won’t be responsible in your work life.

 A reputable credit repair service can help you aggressively put your credit score on the fast track to improvement.
 Check out our credit repair reviews page for a list of reputable credit repair companies that can get you started today.